 Masons who have the best reputations will also be the most expensive.
 The masonry trade can be truly considered artwork when building with stone and other natural materials.
 Most masons have a material they tend to lean towards and prefer to work with.
 Some also have materials they tend to avoid as they’re not very installation friendly.
 A good, detail oriented mason is hard to find these days.
 The talented ones stay busy as they want to be.
 There are many commercial masons out there doing side work.
 Keep in mind commercial masonry is production based work and much different than detail oriented residential work.
 They’re more concerned about doing the job as fast as possible with the little time they have to finish it with there full time job and weather delays.

-Being from the Northeast Ohio, it seems everyone wants to start their Masonry projects the second spring hits or they push to get them done before winter.
+Being from the Northeast Ohio, it seems everyone wants to start their Masonry repairs the second spring hits or they push to get them done before winter.
 Good masons can be booked out months in advance and are usually the busiest in the spring and fall.
-It’s important to plan your masonry project as far as in advance as you can or you may have to settle on sub par workmanship.
+It’s important to plan your masonry project early or you may have to settle on sub par workmanship.